cheikh-ibra-yade/vg-solution/app/public/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.11.13 - Tuesday, 6th June 2023 =
+- Improvement: Additional checks added to validate data in flow & step operations.

+= Version 1.11.12 - Friday, 2nd June 2023 =
+- Fix: Updated post operation methods for better security enforcement.

+= Version 1.11.11 - Thursday, 25th May 2023 =
+- Fix: Fixed the reloading of checkout page when clicked on the log in link while in incognito/private browser window.
+- Fix: Raw HTML was displayed for shipping methods in order summary in mobile devices.
+- Fix: Showing raw HTML in weekly report email.

 = Version 1.11.10 - Monday, 24th April 2023 =
 * Improvement: Restructured the code to enhance the security of the plugin.